-Janice Webber, PT, CAFCI (acup.), CST, is a traditionally trained registered physiotherapist with over 25 years of clinical experience.
+Janice Webber, PT, CAFCI, CST is a traditionally trained, registered physiotherapist with over 30 years of clinical experience.
 She has worked in the field of chronic pain for the majority of her clinical practice.
-She has added manual therapies as well as non-traditional methods such as: acupuncture, intramuscular stimulation (IMS), manual therapy, connective tissue therapy, craniosacral therapy, visceral manipulations, advanced cranial therapy, osteopathic techniques and vascular therapy to better serve her physiotherapy clients.
+She has added manual therapies as well as non-traditional methods such as: acupuncture, intramuscular stimulation (IMS), manual therapy, connective tissue therapy, craniosacral therapy, visceral manipulations, advanced cranial therapy including brain work, and vascular therapy to better serve her physiotherapy clients.